jojoe-ainoo/emmanuel-ainoo-sdk/README.md

 });
 ```

+4. Access the lord of the rings documentation to get an API Key here: `https://the-one-api.dev/sign-up`

-3. Example: Use client to fetch movies
+5. Example: Use client to fetch movies

 ```typescript
 loftrClient.moviesApi.getMovies().then((response) => console.log(response));